 The Board has approved a comprehensive Board Charter governing its operation.

 The Board has established an Investment Committee to make Investment decisions to support the Company's Corporate Objective.

-Members of the Investment Committee are J Paterson (Chairman), RE Barker, RM Freeman, CM Walter and PJ Williams.
+Members of the Investment Committee are CM Drummond (Chairman), RP Dee-Bradbury, Julie Fahey, RM Freeman, G Liebelt and DA Peever.